Covid 19 coronavirus: Sales figures show 'carnage' in retail sector during level 3 lockdown

 Online sales in New Zealand, ordinarily, make up just 9 per cent of the country's annual retail spend.
 The majority of sales are made in physical stores.

+Retail NZ estimates that closer to 30 per cent of all spending will be conducted online as the country moves out of lockdown.

-The latest Retail NZ Sales Index shows sales were down 79.8 per cent and the fixed cost incurred by retailers continued to build up.
+The latest Retail NZ Sales Index shows sales were down 79.8 per cent and the fixed costs incurred by retailers continued to build.

 Harford warned that the impacts of the pandemic would be long lasting for the sector.